 The Galaxy Note 20, Galaxy Note 20 Ultra, Galaxy S20, Galaxy S20+, and Galaxy S20 Ultra are the company’s current flagships and they’re certainly worth of consideration if you’re on the hunt for a new smartphone.

 If you’re looking to stay in the Galaxy family, you’ll also want to check out Samsung’s Galaxy Note 10 and Galaxy Note 10+ from last year.
 They’re dependable devices and they’re much cheaper than they once were.

 We’re also hearing about the phones coming in 2021.
 We’ve heard a lot about Apple’s iPhone 13 and we’ve also heard about the Samsung’s Galaxy S20’s successors.

 Samsung Galaxy S21 Rumors

+According to one leaker, the next Galaxy S is dubbed “Project U” behind the scenes.
 Presumably called Galaxy S21 or Galaxy S30, the new models will almost certainly take the popular Galaxy S series to greater heights with improved hardware and software.

+We’ve seen a steady stream of Galaxy S21 rumors and that means we can start to piece together some expectations.
 From there, we can help you make a decision about whether to buy a new phone now or take a wait and see approach as we push deeper into the year.

 In this guide we’ll take you through the best reasons to wait for the Samsung Galaxy S21 and the best reasons to go with another device.

-Last update on 2020-06-02.
+Last update on 2022-09-27.
 This post may contain affiliate links.
 Click here to read our disclosure policy for more details.
 Images via Amazon API